abstractalgo/react-browser-extension/README.md

 # Web Extensions React starter

-starter repo for building browser extensions with React and Typescript
+A starter repo for building browser extensions with React and Typescript.

+Here's what you get:

 - :atom_symbol: content scripts, popup and options page as three separate React (v18.x+) apps
 - 𝙏𝙎 Typescript (4.5+) on all apps and other scripts